Kong/unirest-python/README.md

 Created with love by [thefosk](https://github.com/thefosk) @ [mashape.com](https://mashape.com)

 ## Installing
-To utilize unirest, install it using pip:
+To utilize Unirest, install it using pip:

 `pip install unirest`